EslamElnady0/blue_print/README.md

 ## 📦 Packages Included

-The `blue_print` project template comes preconfigured with several useful packages to help you get started with your Flutter projects efficiently.
+The `blueprint_cli` project template comes preconfigured with several useful packages to help you get started with your Flutter projects efficiently.
 Below are the packages included in the template:

 | Package Name         | Purpose                                                                         |
 | -------------------- | ------------------------------------------------------------------------------- |